morpho-labs/ethers-multicall/README.md

 > ⚡🚀 Call multiple view functions, from multiple Smart Contracts, in a single RPC query!

+Querying an RPC endpoint can be very costly (**100+ queries**) when loading data from multiple smart contracts.
+With multicall, batch these queries into a single, on-chain query, without additional over-head!

 This is the standalone package of the library formerly created & used by [Zapper](https://github.com/Zapper-fi/studio/tree/main/src/multicall).

 ## Install